Gigaspaces/xap-docs/site/content/xap121adm/memoryxtend-rocksdb-ssd.markdown

 - The number of mounted devices/partitions should match the number of space instances that will be deployed on the machine.

 {{%refer%}}
-For creating partitions you can use `fdisk` explained [here](http://www.howtogeek.com/106873/how-to-use-fdisk-to-manage-partitions-on-linux/).
+For creating partitions you can use `fdisk` explained {{%exurl "here" "http://www.howtogeek.com/106873/how-to-use-fdisk-to-manage-partitions-on-linux/"%}}.
 {{%/refer%}}